 The Dental Implant Process

-Dental implants can also be used to restore more than just one tooth.
-For example, multiple implants can be placed to support a denture for patients that are needing an entire arch replaced.
+Dental implants can restore more than just one tooth.
+For example, we can place multiple implants to support a denture for patients who needs an entire arch replaced.

 Dental Implant FAQs

 Dental implants are made to last a lifetime with proper care.
-The titanium fixture of a dental implant integrates securely into your natural jawbone and becomes part of your mouth, permanently.
-This ensures a stable and permanent implant.
+The titanium fixture of an implant integrates securely into your natural jawbone and becomes a permanent part of your mouth.
+This ensures a stable and long-lasting solution to tooth loss.

-While the fixture is unlikely to ever come out, the natural-looking dental crown on top has a shorter lifespan.
-Dental crowns tend to last for about 10 to 15 years but can last longer if you stay on top of your dental health.
-Crowns for dental implants are easily replaced with a simple visit to Dr. McAllister.
+Although the implant fixture itself is highly unlikely to ever detach, the natural-looking dental crown on top has a shorter lifespan.
+Dental crowns last approximately 10 to 15 years but can last longer if you stay on top of your dental health.

-While cheaper dental implant procedures may be tempting, a nice deal may mean the dentist is sacrificing an important part of the procedure.
+While cheaper dental implant procedures may be tempting, this may mean the dentist is sacrificing an important aspect of the procedure.
 This can compromise your safety and the success of your implant.

-Dental implants are easy to take care of — just brush and floss them as if they’re natural teeth.
-Regular six-month visits with Dr. McAllister can also ensure your dental implant is as healthy as possible.
+Dental implants are easy to take care of.
+Simply brush and floss them as if they’re natural teeth.
+Regular six-month visits with your dentist can also help ensure your dental implant is as healthy as possible.

-Right after your procedure, you’ll have to be very careful with your surgical site.
-Avoid using a straw and be careful when rinsing your mouth or spitting.
-These actions can endanger your oral health and the integrity of your dental implant.
+After your procedure, you’ll have to be very careful with your surgical site.
+Avoid using a straw, and be careful when rinsing your mouth or spitting.
+These actions can endanger your oral health and the integrity of your implant.